dfeagans/dEmail/README.md

 - [ ] Test it using Litmus.
 Mostly worried about Outlook.
 - [X] Use [nodemailer](www.nodemailer.com) to mail the email to a single person for final review before forwarding it out.
 - [X] Create simple way to trigger the email being sent. dev.okdane.com/RequestResults?email=FirstPartOfEmail triggers it to be sent, but you have to be on the approved list.
+- [X]- Come up with a better way of integrating the gmail account to send the emails and an easier way to maintain the approved list of email recipients that can make the request.

  **REMINDER:** Make it so that the webpage is 100% on mobile screens.
 Make sure all background colors are specified in 6 digit hex.
 That works the best.